 The other short section of the poem, line twenty-three, is also attention-grabbing.
 It provides an answer to how a gun changes a home, it brings it “alive.”
 It is impossible to keep from questioning the place of guns in homes, especially after reading Feaver’s disturbing descriptions of violence.
 You can read the full poem here.

 Summary of The Gun

 The poem begins with the speaker telling the reader how the listener, “you,” brought a gun into the home.
-At first the speaker and the listener were unsure about its presence.
-It sat on the table like some dead creature Its shadow crept out over the colourful table cloth.
-Eventually the listener gets involved in hunting.
-This person fills up the fridge with dead animals and loses all regard for wild life.
+At first, the speaker and the listener were unsure about its presence.
+It sat on the table like some dead creature Its shadow crept out over the colorful table cloth.
+Eventually, the listener gets involved in hunting.
+This person fills up the fridge with dead animals and loses all regard for wildlife.

-It appears as though the speaker is condemning this behaviour but that final stanza reveals that she is in fact revelling in it.
+It appears as though the speaker is condemning this behavior but that final stanza reveals that she is in fact reveling in it.
 She loves the way it reenergizes the household and makes her feel as if death is all around them.

 Analysis of The Gun